Adult Dialectical Behavior Therapy Services

 Number of Fellows

-Two doctoral fellows will be selected into the Adult DBT Track for the 2014-2015 academic year.
-Assignment to the DBT-General or DBT-SUD tracks follows the match process, and is based on fellow preferences.
+Two to three doctoral fellows will be selected into the Adult DBT Track for the 2015-2016 academic year.
+Assignment to the DBT-General or DBT-SUD tracks occurs after the match process, and is based on fellow preferences.

 The IOP is divided into four main treatment tracks: a General Psychiatric track for patients with mood, anxiety and/or psychotic disorders; a Dual Diagnosis track for patients with co-occurring psychiatric and substance use disorders; a general DBT track for patients with borderline personality disorder features who struggle with chronic patterns of suicidal or other self-destructive behaviors; and a substance-focused DBT track for patients who struggle with borderline personality disorder features and substance abuse or dependence.
 Patients in the General and Dual-Diagnosis tracks attend the IOP for four days per week, 9:30 am to 1:00 pm, for about four to six weeks.
 Patients treated in the DBT tracks attend two days per week and commit to a four-month treatment contract, renewable once for a maximum length of stay of 8 months.